Naereen/Lempel-Ziv_Complexity/README.md

 ### Documentation
 See [this file](https://naereen.github.io/Lempel-Ziv_Complexity/doc/index.html).

+> If you are really interested about the details of how the algorithm works, please see [this GIF screencast](https://github.com/Naereen/Lempel-Ziv_Complexity/issues/2#issuecomment-312421968) from [PythonTutor.com](http://pythontutor.com/visualize.html#mode=edit).

 ### With the C extension
 If the [`lempel_ziv_complexity.so`](src/lempel_ziv_complexity.pyx) file is accessible in your PATH or in Python's path: